Down Here

 Down Here received generally positive reviews from critics.
 However, the album struggled to find an audience in a musical climate dominated by nu metal, and it experienced virtually no radio airplay.
 The album and its only single, "Behind Every Good Woman" failed to appear on any sales charts worldwide.
 Down Here was Bonham's final album for Island.

+Background and recording

+In 1996, Tracy Bonham released her gold-selling debut album The Burdens of Being Upright.
+Following several tours in support of the album, Bonham began recording a follow-up to the album in March 1998, at the Magic Shop in New York City with producers Mitchell Froom and Tchad Blake.
+Bonham said that she chose to work with them "for their credibility and for the way they make records 'sound.' " The recording sessions with Froom and Blake, which were completed by May 1998, were worked on with the assistance of bassist Sebastian Steinberg and drummers Pete Thomas and Steve Slingeneyer.
+After recording concluded, Bonham embarked on a warm-up tour for the album—then known as Trail of a Dust Devil—and in anticipation of its planned October 1998 release.